solid-layer/solid-layer/README.md

 When creating a new issue, it should starts with (add, update, remove, change, move and etc.)

-If you will be committing, the first word in the title should represent a present particles e.g(adding, updating, removing, changing, moving and etc.)
+If you will be committing, the first word in the title should be a present participles e.g(adding, updating, removing, changing, moving and etc.)

-Every release will be past participles e.g(added, updated, removed, changed, moved and etc.).
+Every release will be using a past participles e.g(added, updated, removed, changed, moved and etc.).

 Let's have an example,
   - You'll be creating a new issue, you saw some bugs, you must title it to